 A Hundred Years of Moth Recording in East Lothian

 The first Society Lecture of the new season took place at the new venue of Holy Trinity Church in Haddington on 19th October.
-The talk on 100 years of moths in East Lothian was given by entomologist Katty Fraser from North Berwick.
+The talk on 100 years of moths in East Lothian was given by entomologist Katty Baird from North Berwick.

 Moths like butterflies are part of the Lepidoptera family.
 However there are thousands more moths species than those of butterflies.
 Katty spoke of the many values of moths eg as indicators of environmental health and as pollinators over a wide area.
 There many ways of catching moths to study them eg by light traps or by laying sugar.